ViolanteCodes/starry_dong_django/README.md

 # Starry Dong Django

+![A Screenshot of the Landing Page] (root/images/git_screenshots/screenshot_landing.png) "A screenshot of the landing page")

+![A Screenshot of the Short Fiction Page] (root/images/git_screenshots/screenshot_fiction.png) "A screenshot of the Short Fiction page")

 Hello!
 Welcome to Starry_Dong_Django, a Django site built by me, Maria Violante, using the Django web framework for Python.
 Although this is a personal project that's somewhat on the simple side, I'm quite